LVerhulst4321/conclar/docs/conclar_file_specs.md

 `title` is the title of the programme item.

-`tags` may include any number of programme tracks or other classifying indicators.
+`tags` may include any number of programme tracks or other classifying indicators in this array.
 These different tags can have prefixes (such as "Track:" or "Division:" to split out the type of tag.

 `date` is the date of when the item will happen.

 `time` is the time of when the programme item will start.
 It assumes that the timezone of the item is the same as the server.

-`mins` is the duration of the programme item.
+`mins` is the duration of the programme item in minutes.

 Note: In order to avoid complications related to programme items that go on past midnight, or which have a starting time past midnight, is to include `time` for the start time and use `mins` for the duration in minutes (with 0 for unknown or n/a).